 Found at the base of Macquarie Pass (on the left-hand side if you’re coming from Albion Park), Jump Rock is a clear favourite come the summer months.
-With the lush rainforest surrounding you, hiding and providing home to many native species, the location is fairy-tale like.
+With the lush rainforest surrounding you, hiding and providing a home to many native species, this waterfall location is fairy-tale-like.
 However, the trail to the pools can become quite difficult to navigate after rain as it has some steep inclines on both the way in and the way out.
 Nonetheless, a round trip is only about 3kms so with a bit of patience and steady feet, the trail is suitable for most people.

 As the name suggests, there will often be people jumping off the cliff into the pools below.
 As such, it’s important to remind everyone that this is a risky activity and can cause serious injury or death.
 We suggest you stick to the pools and have a relaxing swim or try the natural water slide.

 2 and 3.
-Nellies Glen and Carrington Falls, Budderro National Park
+Carrington Falls and Nellies Glen , Budderro National Park

 4. Collins Flat Beach, Manly

 Tucked away between North Head and Little Manly, Collins Flat Beach is home to Sydney’s closest waterfall.
 And though it’s not the type to blow your mind, its proximity and seclusion from other areas make it a favourite for romantic dates and quick city escapes.
 The best time to visit is right after a rainfall, especially during autumn when this tiny cascade is at its most ferocious (which, I might add, is not very ferocious).
 Keep your eyes peeled too as the area is Fairy Penguin habitat, which also means that no dogs are allowed.

 5. Wattamolla Falls, Royal National Park